maziesmith/Office-Cafeteria-Management/README.md

 2. Staff App for managing the orders
 3. Server app for mediating the communication between user app and staff app.

-The featires of the system are:
+The features of the system are:

 1. Ordering system for various food items
 2. Realtime tracking and notifications